Category:

 When will the Colorado Building Performance Standards changes go into effect?

-(Damian) As John mentioned before, draft guidance has been issued by the CO AQCC with final guidance expected in Spring 2024.
-Benchmarking has been required since January 2022 but penalties and enforcement for failing to submit benchmarking reports will start this month (January 2024).
-The first compliance reporting deadline for the 2026 period will be June 1, 2027.
+(Damian) As John mentioned before, the CO AQCC enacted rules in late 2023.
+Benchmarking has been required since January 2022 but penalties and enforcement for failing to submit benchmarking reports have been in place throughout 2024 with the most recent deadline in August 2024.

 Speaking of penalties, are there repercussions for building owners who don’t comply with Energize Denver requirements?